hl2vr/hl2vr.github.io/_pages/manual.md

 ### Two-handing weapons and recoil control

 Almost all weapons can be held with both hands.
-When the weapon is equipped, move your off hand near the handle or grab point, and press and hold the Grip button to hold onto the weapon with your secondary hand.
+When the weapon is equipped, move your off-hand near the handle or grab point, and press and hold the Grip button to hold onto the weapon with your secondary hand.

-Some weapons, like the SMG and Combine Pulse Rifle, will expect you to use two hands. **Holding these in both hands reduces recoil significantly, and is the intended way to use the weapon.** Other weapons, like the pistol, can be used with two hands but its handling isn't affected much.
+Some weapons, like the SMG and Combine Pulse Rifle, *expect* you to use two hands. **Holding these in both hands reduces recoil significantly, and is the intended way to use the weapon.** Other weapons, like the pistol, can be used with two hands but its handling is only slightly affected.

 When using the shotgun, you will have to pump it after every shot.
 To do so, you need to grip it with both hands, pull in your secondary hand towards your primary hand, then move it back.
 If both parts of the pump aren't complete, the weapon won't fire.
+(You will hear a sound for each part of the pump.)

 To throw grenades or bugbait, press and hold the Trigger of your primary hand to arm the grenade.
 Make a physical throwing motion with your controller and let go of the trigger at the end to throw the grenade.
 It can be challenging to accurately aim a grenade throw. **Press and hold the alt-fire button to enable an alternative throw mode.** You will be presented with a visual arc that you can use to aim your throw.
 Release the button to throw the grenade along the arc.
 (This can be particularly useful when trying to deal with enemies hiding in small spaces or in open windows.)